Skip to main content

 Things to Know

-• "At Risk Users" is based on permission classification.
-A user is flagged as at risk if they have authorized any app with sensitive or restricted permissions, regardless of whether that app is approved by IT.
+• "At Risk" is based on permission scope.
+A user is flagged if they authorized any app with sensitive or restricted permissions, regardless of whether IT approved the app.

-• Authorization counts include historical grants.
-If a user authorized an app six months ago and never revoked it, that authorization still appears in the totals.
+• Historical grants are included.
+An app authorized six months ago that was never revoked still appears in the totals.

-• New apps may take time to classify.
-Freshly authorized apps appear immediately, but their risk classification may update as ShiftControl processes the permission scopes.
+• New apps classify quickly.
+Freshly authorized apps appear immediately; risk classification updates as ShiftControl processes the permission scopes.